xoNelz/Soccermatics/course/source/index.rst

 you should have studied mathematics and programming at University level.
 You should also, of course, have an interest in football.

+For the professional version of the course you should work as data scientist, match analyst or data analyst, with the ambition and drive to learn to analyse football with data.

 It is possible to grasp the concepts without the technical background, especially if you love football!
 So,